Oslo: Tourism

 In 2018 Oslo is named one of Lonely Planet's Top Ten Cities.
 The travel guide's best-selling yearbook Best in Travel has selected Oslo as one of the ten best cities in the world to visit in 2018, citing the Norwegian capital's "innovative architecture and unmissable museums alongside cool bars, bistros and cafés".

 Crime

 Oslo is commonly regarded as one of the safest capitals in Europe.
 The Oslo Police District received 72,102 reported crimes in 2020, and crime is generally on the decrease in the city.
 The category of reported crime that's decreasing the quickest in Oslo is property theft.
-11,6% of all crimes in Norway are reported to be within Oslo's centre, as of 2020.
+11.6% of all crimes in Norway are reported to be within Oslo's six central boroughs, as of 2020.

 Police

 Oslo Police District is Norway's largest police district with over 2,300 employees.
 Over 1,700 of those are police officers, nearly 140 police lawyers and 500 civilian employees.
 Oslo Police District has five police stations located around the city at Grønland, Sentrum, Stovner, Majorstuen and Manglerud.
 The National Criminal Investigation Service is located in Oslo, which is a Norwegian special police division under the NMJP.
 PST is also located in the Oslo District.
 PST is a security agency which was established in 1936 and is one of the non-secret agencies in Norway.